Authentic Lessons for 21st Century Learning

 Snapshot

-Students consider a personal experience when they were in a densely populated area and what precautions were taken to help deal with that high population density.
-Through sharing answers, the class creates a Collective Brain Dump.
+Students consider a personal experience in which they were in a densely populated area and discuss what precautions were taken to accommodate that high population density.

 Students analyze pictures and maps of Tokyo Prefecture, then deduce what those pictures and maps mean in terms of the area's high population density.

-Students read a short article about how Tokyo Prefecture is accommodating its dense population.
+Students read a short article about measures taken by Tokyo Prefecture to accommodate its dense population.
 Students then discuss their thoughts with an Elbow Partner.

-Students watch an interview with a real city planner from Oklahoma, recording notes with the Window Notes strategy.
+Students watch an interview with a real city planner from Oklahoma and take notes using the Window Notes strategy.

 Materials